crypto-com/thaler/integration-tests/README.md

 You have to start each component one-by-one using the provided script, each component has normal (With fee) mode and zero-fee mode.
 Suffix the component name with `-zerofee` for zero-fee mode.

+When a component is started, it will create a new "workspace" for the component.
+It will contain only the initialized wallet and genesis funds distribution.
+Any data you have in previous session, such as transactions data are gone.

 e.g. `tendermint` to `tendermint-zerofee`

 #### Start Chain Tx Enclave